 CNA Clinical Skills Test 2026: Everything You Need to Know

 The CNA Clinical Skills Test is the hands-on portion of your Certified Nursing Assistant exam where you demonstrate real nursing skills in front of a trained evaluator.
-For many candidates, this is the most nerve-wracking part of the certification process — you have 25–40 minutes to perform 3–5 randomly selected skills with 100% accuracy on each one.
+For many candidates, this is the most nerve-wracking part of the certification process — you have roughly 30–40 minutes to perform 5 skills (handwashing is always one of them) with 100% accuracy on each one's critical steps.

 Unlike the written exam where you need 70% to pass, the skills test has no partial credit.
 Miss a critical step on any skill and you fail that skill entirely.